mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui.rst

        .. include:: /includes/fact-pagerduty-decommission.rst

-   * - :guilabel:`Flowdock Settings`
+   * - Flowdock Settings

      - Default values for alert notifications sent to Flowdock.
        |mms| enters the values by default when you add a Flowdock
-       notification to an :doc:`alert configuration
-       </tutorial/manage-alert-configurations>`.
-If you add Flowdock
-       notifications, and if credentials to send notifications become invalid, |mms| sends an email to the project owner and eventually removes the credentials.
+       notification to an `alert configuration`_ If you add Flowdock notifications, and if credentials to send notifications become invalid, |mms| sends an email to the project owner and eventually removes the credentials.